don-fink/NoteBook/README.md

 - Paste a URL in Match Style or Clean to auto-link it (e.g., https://example.com).
 - Click a link to open it in your default browser.

+## Help Menu

+The Help menu provides quick access to documentation and information:

+- **Documentation** — Opens this README file in your default markdown viewer/browser
+- **Keyboard Shortcuts** — Displays a dialog with common keyboard shortcuts for editing, tables, and currency columns
+- **About NoteBook** — Shows version information and feature summary

+For detailed guidance on specific features, refer to the sections below or use the Documentation menu item.

 ## Dev setup

 - Create and activate a virtual environment (recommended)